PassionistsGlasgow

 0 Comments

-So, as always, protect yourselves and your loved ones, and protect Christ in your lives.
+As ever, protect yourself, your loved ones and others, and protect Christ in your lives.

 0 Comments